toshihikoyanase/tsubame-optuna-example/README.chainermn.md

 Setup Python modules using `venv`.
 - A computing node with a GPU is required to setup modules correctly.
 - Please make sure that you select `cupy-cuda92` instead of `cupy` to reduce installation time.
+- Please refer to [this document](https://gist.github.com/keisukefukuda/a260d00c62c53811272ff83daf400dee#file-0-readme-md) for further details of ChainerMN setup (in Japanese).

 ```console
 $ qrsh -l s_gpu=1 -l h_rt=0:10:00